Office of International Students & Scholars (ISS)

 To foster student and scholar success, ISS will facilitate the interaction among faculty, staff and students; provide timely information and prompt feedback; encourage active learning; and provide opportunities for on-campus and community leadership.

-· Develop intensive orientation programs for students and scholars that implement on-line learning tools, experiential sessions to promote group identity and community involvement, expanded continued orientation sessions, and comprehensive web resources.
+· Develop intensive orientation programs for students and scholars that implement on-line learning tools, experiential sessions to promote group identity and community involvement, expanded continued orientation sessions, and comprehensive resources accessible through the internet.

 · Collaborate with University Housing, Honors College, International Relations, and Global Engagement Office to create a nationally recognized international living/learning community in Holcombe Hall.